To heat or not to heat: time crystallinity and finite-size effects in clean Floquet systems: Discussion

 \section{Discussion}

 In our analysis above, we showed that an exponentially long subharmonic response robust to perturbations can emerge in both the MBL and the homogeneous settings for finite-size systems.
 In the MBL case this behavior is due to a $\pi$-pairing mechanism involving all the eigenstates, whereas in the homogeneous setting it is instead due to the $\pi$-pairing of just two special eigenstates.
 This mechanism, which is genuinely many-body in nature, is reminiscent of quantum scars \cite{turner2018weak}, in which a few anomalous eigenstates that have a large overlap with the initial condition are responsible for weak ergodicity breaking after a quantum quench (that is, in the absence of a drive).
-There are however at least three important differences with respect to quantum scars in the non-driven setting.
-The first is that quantum scars are fragile to perturbations, whereas the $\pi$-pairing of the scarred eigenstates that we observe here is robust to perturbations of both the Hamiltonian and the initial condition, as long as these are homogeneous.
-The second is that the weak ergodicity breaking of quantum scars consists of a few oscillations before the ultimate onset of thermalization, occurring at relatively short timescales, whereas the subharmonic response here is exponentially long.
-The third is that, if the weak ergodicity breaking of quantum scars may be expected to occur also in the thermodynamic limit, the evidence suggests that in this limit the subharmonic dynamics in our model is completely suppressed.
+There are however at least two important differences with respect to quantum scars in the non-driven setting.
+The first is that quantum scars are fragile to perturbations, whereas the $\pi$-pairing of the special eigenstates that we observe here is robust to perturbations of both the Hamiltonian and the initial condition, as long as these are homogeneous.
+The second is that the weak ergodicity breaking of quantum scars consists of a few oscillations before the ultimate onset of thermalization, occurring at relatively short timescales, whereas the subharmonic response here is exponentially long in system size.
+Furthermore, if the persistence of weak ergodicity breaking from quantum scars in the thermodynamic limit is still an open question \cite{surace2020exact}, the evidence suggests that in this limit the subharmonic dynamics in our model is completely suppressed.

 Indeed, our analysis suggests that the subharmonic response in homogeneous systems is a finite-size effect.
 The `critical system size' at which thermalization can be considered to take place was identified in the fitting parameter $\lambda$.
 It is worth noticing that the precise estimation of this critical size is a hard task, that may be undermined by even more severe finite-size effects.
 For instance, the analyses above were performed in a range of system sizes $L$ for which the spectrum of $H_2$ artificially splits into ergodic `minibands' (see Supplementary Section III), and one may expect that the scaling behavior could change abruptly at the critical $L_c$ at which the minibands of $H_2$ merge \cite{papic2015many}.